-The trust will seek public and/or private funding; grants, financing and donations, including lands or properties.
+The Trust seeks public and private funding through grants, financing and donations, including lands or properties.
 The scope of activities is open to socially valuable uses other than housing.

-The Trust is committed to multiple levels of democratically inclusive governance across organization or property, where appropriate, that balances needs of members, residents, and donors.
+The Trust is committed to multiple levels of democratically inclusive governance across the organization or property, where appropriate, that balances needs of members, residents, and donors

 The Importance of Membership in a Community Land Trust

-The most important part of Thurston Housing Land Trust structure is that community members can have decision making involvement at annual meetings. leadership roles on the board and or attend Board meetings to have input throughout the year.
-A fundamental principle of CLTs is that homeowner-lessees have a strong voice and can participate as board members as well.
+The most important part of Thurston Housing Land Trust structure is that community members have decision-making involvement at annual meetings, in taking on leadership roles on the board, and by attending monthly Board meetings to offer input throughout the year.
+A fundamental principle of CLTs is that homeowner-lessees have a strong membership voice and can participate as board members as well.

 A healthy membership roster speaks volumes.
 Even if you do not have time to participate, becoming a member is a message to our funders and other housing advocates that Thurston Housing Land Trust is a valued resource for our community.

-Research conducted on community land trusts has validated several benefits to communities fortunate to have one:
+Research conducted on community land trusts has validated several benefits they can bring to their communities:

-equity and wealth building for homeowner-lessee members in marginalized, and communities of color
+equity and wealth building for homeowner-lessee members in marginalized groups, and communities of color

 stabilized trust homeownership increases educational success for children in those households

-less that 3% mortgage failures with trust homes compared to 18% in the wider population due to supportive management and foreclosure prevention efforts by the trust
+a less than 3% mortgage failure rate for trust homes compared to 18% in the wider population, due to supportive management and foreclosure prevention efforts by the trust

-trust holding land and homes acts as neighborhood stabilizing and preservation factor
+trusts holding land and homes acts as a neighborhood stabilization and preservation factor

 Land trusts have become known for conserving vital green belts, rivers and farmland in our area.
 What is not as widely known is that some of the oldest trusts around the US are for preserving affordable housing.